 An older, middle aged man – a stranger – lurked at Disneyland taking pictures of small children unbeknownst to them, or their parents for his own shameful purposes.

 We would not let it go.
 Not for their daughter, or the families who had gone ahead, and certainly not for our children.

 We confronted him.

 He denied taking the photos.
 We demanded that he provide his phone and show the other parents the photos he had taken.
 He refused.

-Albeit probably too late, we called for security.
+Finally we called for security, albeit probably too late.
 He immediately fled.

 We gave statements, and described the man to Disney security.
 They said they would take action, but we have no idea what happened after that.
 Despite being on the lookout, we never saw him again.

 What is Child Trafficking?